nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 [**Jump to results**](#results)

 ## Goal
-We would like an orbit which flies over a point of interest on the Earth such that it can see that object from different angles.
+We would like an orbit that flies over a point of interest on the Earth such that it can see that landmark from different angles.
 Let's assume that we can fly over that object regardless of the time of day (e.g. if we had a SAR sensor for imaging).

-In the following, I detail each iteration and how the problem was build.
-Each of the steps received their own commit on the repo, so you can track the development of the script there.
+In the following, I detail each step of the solution, written as I was developing the code.
+Each of the steps received [their own commit](https://gitlab.com/nyx-space/showcase/orbit_design_ga/-/commits/master) on the repo, so you can track the development of the script there as well.

 ### Constraints
-Let's start by defining the target object: the Eiffel Tower, located at 48.8584° N, 2.2945° E. We want to the spacecraft to see it from different angles over a one-day period.
-More specifically, we want the spaceraft will fly over this landmark once over that period with the following elevation:
+Let's start by defining the target object: the Eiffel Tower, located at 48.8584° N, 2.2945° E. We want the spacecraft to see it from different angles over a one-day period.
+More specifically, the spaceraft shall fly over this landmark once over that period with the following elevations:

 + 75 - 90 degrees
 + 60 - 75 degrees